 WHAT TO SEE IN SHIRAKAWA-GO?
 HOW TO GET TO SHIRAKAWA-GO?
 IS SHIRAKAWA-GO WORTH VISITING?
-WHEN IS THE BEST TIME TO VISIT SHIRAKAWA-GO?

 These two villages have the particularity, because of their geographical isolation far in the Japanese Alps, of having preserved a traditional style unique in Japan.